striezel/corona/readme.md

 * `csv`: creating a CSV file that contains the data from the SQLite database
 * `db`: creating a SQLite database file that contains the data from a given CSV file, basically the reverse of the `csv` operation
+* `collect`: collecting case numbers from APIs or other sources and create a SQLite database to store the data

 The mode is passed as the first command line argument to the application.
 Only one mode of operation can be active during the application invocation.